Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 5) Hyperthyroidism or hyperthyroidism, and other hormonal disorders.

-6) Lymphoma, leukemia (with symptoms of PMS).
+6) Lymphoma, leukemia (with PMS symptoms).

 7) Tumor diseases (with symptoms of PMS).

-8) Allergy.
+8) Allergies.

 9) Metabolic disorders (Itsenko-Cushing's disease and diabetes).